How can I find out about recreational opportunities in Plymouth?

 What recreational opportunities are available at the Plymouth Ice Center/Life Time Fitness complex?

 Life Time Fitness offers swimming pools (two indoor and one outdoor), state-of-the-art fitness machines, aerobics classes and gymnasiums.
 While Plymouth Life Time Fitness is privately owned and operated, Plymouth residents may use the club on a daily fee basis without being members.
-The Plymouth Ice Center has three sheets of ice; one of them is Olympic size.
+The Plymouth Ice Center has three sheets of ice.
 Although the ice arena is connected to the Life Time Fitness building, it is a separate facility which is owned and operated by the City of Plymouth.